Topological fundamental groupoid. I: Introduction

 \section{Introduction}

 This article has grown out of the curiosity of studying fundamental groupoids as topological groupoids.
-The goal of the project was to describe when a fundamental groupoid is locally compact and can be equipped with a Haar system in order to study its \(\Cst\)\nb-algebra.
-The current article is the first of the two that answer our question.
+The goal of the project is two fold: firstly, to describe when a fundamental groupoid is locally compact and can be equipped with a Haar system in order to study its \(\Cst\)\nb-algebra.
+Secondly, to study actions of this topological groupoid.
+The current article is the first goal partially, in the sense that it describes the topology on the fundamental groupoid.
+The Haar system on it is discussed in~\cite{Holkar-Hossain2023Top-FGd-III}, and in~\cite{Holkar-Hossain2023Top-FGd-II} we identify a certain \emph{natural} action category of the fundamental groupoid~\(\FGd(X)\) with that of covering spaces of~\(X\).

 When it comes to topological groupoids, the \(\Cst\)\nb-algebraists have extensively studied or used the following groupoids: transformation groupoid of a group(oid) action; groupoid associated with an inverse semigroup; groupoid associated with a graph; and holonomy groupoid of a foliation.
 However, the fundamental groupoid seems to have failed to gather sufficient attention of the Operator Algebraist.
 The negligence of the fundamental groupoid by the Operator Algebraist is justifiable as Muhly, Renault and Williams show in their famous article~\cite{Muhly-Renault-Williams1987Gpd-equivalence} that this groupoid is equivalent to the fundamental group of the space.
 Therefore, for \(\Cst\)\nb-algebraic purposes, the study of the \(\Cst\)\nb-algebra of a fundamental groupoid can be replaced---\emph{upto} the Morita equivalence---by that of the corresponding fundamental group.